renatomatos79/playground/lesson-001/readme.txt

 5a8f3268454a
 fccf03fefe7b

-And then, matching the previous result with delete container command we can run a powerful command
+Finally, matching the previous result with the delete container command we are gonna build a powerful command

 $ docker container rm -f $(docker container ls -a -q) fe6f76edf010